检测到您已登录华为云国际站账号,为了您更好的体验,建议您访问国际站服务网站 https://www.huaweicloud.com/intl/zh-cn

 To let multiple IAM users use the same key pair, you can create a key pair (by using PuTTYgen or other tools) and import it as an IAM user resource.
 For details, see Importing a Key Pair.
 Upgrade a private key pair to an account key pair.

 In this case, when the permission take effect depends on the time when IAM broadcasts the permission change to the gateway.
-Parent topic: General
+Parent topic: About DEW

+For security purposes, create Identity and Access Management (IAM) users and grant them permissions for routine management.
 User An IAM user is created by an account in IAM to use cloud services.
 Each IAM user has its own identity credentials (password and access keys).
-The account name, username, and password will be required for API authentication.

 Centralized secret management and control IAM identity and permission management ensure only authorized users can retrieve and modify secrets.
 CTS monitors access to secrets.
 These services prevent unauthorized access to and breach of sensitive information.